 There are however a few logistical considerations for those embarking on a lengthy road trip with young kids or a toddler.
-Having recently returned from a 5 week, 4000km road trip through New Zealand’s South Island in a Traveller’s Autobarn wagon, I’ve got a few nuggets to share.
+Having recently returned from a 5 week, 4000km road trip through New Zealand’s South Island, I’ve got a few nuggets to share.

 Parenthood is short folks, so make the most of every micro-second.
 To get you on your way, here are a few tips to create adventure memories as a family that you’ll be chuckling about for years to come:

 1. Convert Your Vehicle Into A Mobile Amusement Park